eudoxia0/trivial-extract/README.md

 You have an archive.
 Maybe it's a `.tar`, or a `.tar.gz`, or `.zip`.
 You don't know and don't care.
 You want its contents out.

+When available, `trivial-extract` uses the native decompression utilities (e.g. `tar`, `unzip`), which are usually faster than the Common Lisp versions.

 # Usage

 Contents are extracted to the file's containing directory.
 All functions return